kay01-kwon/Optimization_Theory_Study/README.md

 # 3. Levenberg Marquardt method

-Damped gauss newton method which prevents parameter from moving far away from the optimal solution.
+Damped gauss newton method

+It prevents parameter from moving far away

+from the optimal solution when the approximation is poor.

+Otherwise, the method makes it possible for the parameter

+to converge to the optimal solution as fast as possible.

 A large value of $\rho$ implies that the approximation is good.